guziordo/guziordo.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome!"
-excerpt: " "
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+### I am currently searching for opportunities following my defense in April - please reach out if you or someone you know is hiring!

 ## About Me

-Hello!
 My name is Doug.
 I'm currently a doctoral candidate within the [Department of Microbiology, Genetics, & Immunology](https://mgi.natsci.msu.edu/) at [Michigan State University](https://www.msu.edu/).
 I was initially trained as a microbiologist but have actively developed my skills in statistics and large data analysis, specifically that of metabolome and microbiome analysis.
-My current research within the lab of [Dr. Robert Quinn](https://www.robertquinnlab.com/) investigates the mechanisms and physiological consequences of novel bile acid metabolism by our gut microbiome.
-Specifically, bile acid conjugation (first described by [Quinn et al.](https://www.nature.com/articles/s41586-020-2047-9) in 2020), originally thought to only be performed by the liver.
+My current research within the lab of [Dr. Robert Quinn](https://www.robertquinnlab.com/) investigates the mechanisms and physiological consequences of bile acid metabolism by our gut microbiome.
+More specifically, I'm interested in microbial bile acid conjugation (first described by [Quinn *et al.*](https://www.nature.com/articles/s41586-020-2047-9) in 2020), originally thought to only be performed by the liver.

 ## Current Work and Research